OSU-Bee-Lab/buzzdetect/to-do.md

 * Allow to read from different directories

 ### analyze.py
-* Rewrite to input files from any directory structure (e.g., all WAVs within the input path) and output with a cloned directory structure
 * Throw out last frame that overruns audio file
 * Detect whether output file conflicts ahead of time instead of just appending (maybe just if the dir already exists, make a new dir with a timestamp)
 * Output analysis metadata (what model was used?
 When was the analysis run?
 Framerate?
 Framehop?
 Other things?)